benny-jon/searchi/README.md

 * Uses Pagination V3 from the Google's Jetpack Components in coordination with Retrofit's Coroutine support.
 * Uses `LiveData` of a `PagingData`.
 * Uses `PagingSource` and `PagingDataAdapter`.
-* Handles screen rotations by caching the PagingData in the `ViewModel` Coroutine Scope and `onSaveInstanceState`.
+* Handles screen rotations by caching the PagingData in the `ViewModel` Coroutine Scope and `onSaveInstanceState`. (currently broken)

 ## Architecture